Introduction

 ```

-As you might guess from the above, the print command shows the line in the script it was called from.
+As you might guess from the above, the `log` command shows the time and the line in the script it was called from.
 This is very useful in tracking down debugging print commands in large scripts.

 Here in the repository is a folder called `scripts` containing some sample scripts: